OWASP/owasp-istg/src/03_test_cases/user_interfaces/README.md

 * ["Practical IoT Hacking"][practical_iot_hacking] by Fotios Chantzis, Ioannis Stais, Paulino Calderon, Evangelos Deirmentzoglou, and Beau Woods
 * Key aspects of testing of the T-Systems Multimedia Solutions GmbH

-This test case is based on: [IOT-DES-AUTHZ-002](../data_exchange_services/README.md#privilege-escalation-iot-des-authz-002).
+This test case is based on: [ISTG-DES-AUTHZ-002](../data_exchange_services/README.md#privilege-escalation-istg-des-authz-002).

-## Information Gathering (IOT-UI-INFO)
+## Information Gathering (ISTG-UI-INFO)

-User interface might disclose various information, which could reveal details regarding the inner workings of the device or the surrounding IoT-ecosystem to potential attackers.
+User interface might disclose various information, which could reveal details regarding the inner workings of the device or the surrounding ISTG-ecosystem to potential attackers.
 This could enable and facilitate further, more advanced attacks.

-### Disclosure of Implementation Details (IOT-UI-INFO-001)
+### Disclosure of Implementation Details (ISTG-UI-INFO-001)
 **Required Access Levels**

 <table width="100%">